A1eksMa/sh/ServerSecurity/ServerSecurity.md

 Press `Ctrl + o` and `Enter` to save, and after press `Ctrl + x` to quit.

 Optional:
-Sometimes it needed to authorizade on a remoute server with password.
+Sometimes it needed to authorizate user on a remoute server with password.
 Allow user password authentication:
 ```bash
 echo "Match User username" >> /etc/ssh/sshd_config